The Management Board

 Parcel & Logistics (COO)

 Peter Umundum, who has been responsible for the Parcel & Logistics Division of Österreichische Post AG since 1 April 2011, was appointed Deputy CEO with effect from 1 October 2024.
-He is responsible for Austrian Post’s parcel business in Austria and subsidiaries in Southeast and Eastern Europe, as well as Türkiye and Azerbaijan.
-He is also responsible for the company’s letter and parcel logistics in Austria, an area with around 13,000 employees.
+He is responsible for Austrian Post’s parcel business in Austria and at the subsidiaries in Southeast and Eastern Europe, as well as Türkiye and Azerbaijan.
+He is also bears overall responsibility for the company’s national and international logistics, an area with around 21,500 employees.

 Barbara Potisk-Eibensteiner, CFO

 Barbara Potisk-Eibensteiner has been the Chief Financial Officer of Austrian Post since 1 January 2025.
 She is responsible for all finance functions as well as Group Real Estate, Group IT & Procurement and Group Legal, accounting for some of Austrian Post’s main management and service provision functions.
-She plays an active role on the Supervisory Board of bank99, with a focus on finance and IT agendas.
+Barbara Potisk-Eibensteiner plays an active role on the Supervisory Board of bank99, with a focus on financial agendas and back office operations.